aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

             or pkill command.
 ```

-Reading this carefully teaches us we could actually pass a comma-separated list
+Reading this teaches us we could actually pass a comma-separated list of PID to
-of PID to `-g`, which enables to only call `pkill` once by passing both the PPID
+`-g`, which enables to only call `pkill` once by passing both the PPID and the
-and the PID to `-g`, only separating them by a comma.
-But the second part of the
+PID at the same time.
+But the second part of the description is actually much
-description is actually much more interesting: by passing `0` we can actually
+more interesting: by passing `0` we ask `pkill` to infer for us what is the
-ask `pkill` to infer for us what is the current process group PID.
-That greatly
+current process group PID.
+That greatly simplifies the code by moving this
-simplifies the code by moving this responsability out of the Go code:
+responsability out of Go:

 ```go
 func main() {